 I pulled myself up and tried to get away, while voices all around me commanded me to stay.

 The woman screamed louder; shock waves filled the air.
 Suddenly, all is silent; no more screaming anywhere.

-"Dear GOD," I whispered, "what terrible thing have I done?"
+"Dear GOD," I cried, "what have I done?"
 I realized too late, I'd taken the life of my precious son.

 Still, he told me I could leave.
 "Take these pills in case of infection," he said.
 "How does it feel to be free?"

 How, in an instant, could I hate such a man!
 Clearly, he was my enemy and never my "friend".

 My baby's father was waiting for me outside.
 I wanted no more to do with him.
 My love for him quickly died.